Compete and Win With an Intelligent Supply Chain

 Create operational agility with analytics, automation, and new delivery models.Download the Whitepaper

 The state of retail, and the global economy as a whole, is entering a time of both hope and uncertainty.
-As the countries of the world continue to recover from the COVID-19 pandemic and lockdowns begin to end, there’s a push to return to “normal.”
+As countries around the world continue to recover from the COVID-19 pandemic, there’s been a concerted push to return to “normal.”
 But what will that normal look like, now that so many customers have had to adopt digital communication, remote services, and mobile technology on an unprecedented level?

 According to a recent study, retail was found to be the leading industry for increased digital adoption by consumers, with remote purchases for goods like apparel increased by 40% and others, like groceries, up to 100%.
 The digital genie is out of the bottle, so the question isn’t should, or even when should, retail companies invest in new technologies — it’s what is the best way forward?